roseandlily33/sundaeCherry84/README.md

-# ReadMe Generator
+# Professional README Generator
-Week #9 Challenge to build a node.js readme generator
+Week #10 Project to create a professional readme geenrator that takes in input on a command line and creates a readme about your project.
+Made with node.js, and inquirer.

 ## Description:
 This weeks challenge is to build a readme generator that takes in input and creates a readme based on the answers given.